tweag/nickel/rfcs/007-bytecode-interpreter.md

 pulled in the enclosing function), and a list of open upvalues to ensure that there's only on such slot pointing to one given value at all time, even if this slot is shared by many closures.

+Compared to the traditional closure conversion of Haskell, It seems that the advantage is to avoid copying as much as possible (given Lua's "large" value representation).
+For once, many closures can share the same slot, instead of each having their own copy of the captured value.
+Second, I suppose that if the enclosing function outlives the closure, no value is ever moved to the slot, and thus no copying happens.
+On the other hand, this techniques looks useless if the values are represented on one word, as a pointer to the slot and the slot itself still need to be allocated, plus the machinery around that (list of open closures during compilation and at runtime to decide what should be moved when de-allocating a frame).

 #### Virtual machine